dipled/SteamAccountChecker/README.md

 Edit the `Settings.json` file, and run the project.

-**You must have .NET 9.0 installed in order to execute the program**
+**You must have .NET 9.0 installed in order to execute the program**.